The Foundation for Liver Research

 The Foundation for Liver Research was established in 1974 to develop and extend research into diseases of the human liver and to enhance medical research generally.

 For over 30 years the Foundation has supported ground-breaking research programmes into liver disease under the direction of Professor Roger Williams, CBE.
 This work is carried out within the purpose-built Institute of Hepatology located on the Denmark Hill campus of King's College in south east London.
 The Institute provides laboratory space for up to 50 scientists and is affiliated to King's College London and King's College Hospital.
 Research is organised around major research projects within the overall theme of Liver Cell Injury and Repair.
 Current areas of research include viral hepatitis, liver cancer, liver inflammation and metabolism, liver cell injury and metabonomic and proteomic studies.

-The third report of the Lancet Commission into Liver Disease in the UK has been published online today, Friday 16th December 2016.
+The third report of the Lancet Commission into Liver Disease in the UK was published online on Friday 16th December 2016.

 For more information about work supported by the Foundation please watch our video and listen to our scientists talking about their research and how it is helping to tackle liver disease:

 Research is the lifeblood of medicine and this is an area where we need action now.
 Please support the Foundation for Liver Research – Your donation could help save people's lives."

 "We are a member of the Association of Medical Research Charities (AMRC).
 All AMRC members support the AMRC position statement on the use of animals in research."